alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 $CTA

-Also check the import rules of the country that you’re exporting to, which may be less or more strict than in the UK (most food products to Russia are banned.
-You can get [help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Also check the import rules of the country you’re exporting to.
+Talk to your importer or [read the appropriate country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.

 $CTA